murex/mikado-testbuilders-kata/docs/Animation_Guide.md

 ### Do a live demo of the mikado beginning for large audience

-If attendees are remote, or only a single pair, letting them watch the video is fine.
+If attendees are remote, or only a single mob, letting them watch the video is fine.
 If they are all in the same room though, you'll get a chaos of unsynchronized replays...

 We could also just watch it through the main screen